+'''

+uri :::

+uriCharactersopt

+uriCharacters :::

+uriCharacter uriCharactersopt

+uriCharacter :::

+uriReserved

+uriUnescaped

+uriEscaped

+uriReserved ::: one of

+; / ? :

 uriUnescaped :::

 uriAlpha

 DecimalDigit

 uriMark

 uriEscaped :::

 % HexDigit HexDigit

 uriAlpha ::: one of

-abcdefghijklmnopqrstuvwxyz ABCDEFGHIJKLMNOPQRSTUVWXYZ
+m

+a

+Н

+Ι

+K

-uriMark ::: one of \ \ . ! ~ \ ' ( )
+uriMark ::: one of

+'''

 When a character to be included in a URI is not listed above or is not intended to have the special meaning sometimes given to the reserved characters, that character must be encoded.
-The character is first transformed into a sequence of octets using the UTF-8 transformation, with surrogate pairs first transformed from their UTF-16 to UTF-32 encodings.
+The character is transformed into its UTF-8 encoding, with surrogate pairs first converted from UTF-16 to the corresponding code point value.
 (Note that for code units in the range [0,127] this results in a single octet with the same value.)
 The resulting sequence of octets is then transformed into a String with each octet represented by an escape sequence of the form "%xx".

-The encoding and escaping process is described by the hidden function Encode taking two String arguments string and unescapedSet.
-This function is defined for expository purpose only.
+The encoding and escaping process is described by the abstract operation Encode taking two String arguments string and unescapedSet.

-- 1. Let strLen be the number of characters in string. - 2.
-Let R be the empty String. - 3.
-Let k be 0. - 4.
-Repeat - a.
-If k equals strLen, return R. - b.
-Let C be the character at position k within string. - c.
-If C is in unescapedSet, then - i.
-Let S be a String containing only the character C. - ii.
-Let R be a new String value computed by concatenating the previous value of R and S. - d.
-Else, C is not in unescapedSet - i.
-If the code unit value of C is not less than $0 \times DC00$ and not greater than $0 \times DFFF$ , throw a URIError exception. - ii.
-If the code unit value of C is less than 0xD800 or greater than 0xDBFF, then - 1.
-Let V be the code unit value of C. - iii.
-Else, - 1.
-Increase k by 1. - 2.
+- 1. Let strLen be the number of characters in string.

+- 2. Let R be the empty String.

+- 3. Let k be 0.

+- 4. Repeat

+- a.
+If k equals strLen, return R.

+- b.
+Let C be the character at position k within string.

+- c.
+If C is in unescapedSet, then

+- i.
+Let S be a String containing only the character C.

+- ii.
+Let R be a new String value computed by concatenating the previous value of R and S.

+- d.
+Else, C is not in unescapedSet

+- i.
+If the code unit value of C is not less than 0xDC00 and not greater than 0xDFFF, throw a URIError exception.

+- ii.
+If the code unit value of C is less than 0xD800 or greater than 0xDBFF, then

+- 1. Let V be the code unit value of C.

+- iii.
+Else,

+- 1. Increase k by 1. - 2.
 If k equals strLen, throw a URIError exception. - 3.
 Let kChar be the code unit value of the character at position k within string. - 4.
 If kChar is less than 0xDC00 or greater than 0xDFFF, throw a URIError exception. - 5.
-Let V be (((the code unit value of C) -0xD800) \ 0x400 + (kChar 0xDC00) + 0x10000). - iv.
+Let V be (((the code unit value of C) 0xD800) 0x400 + (kChar 0xDC00) + 0x10000). - iv.
 Let Octets be the array of octets resulting by applying the UTF-8 transformation to V, and let L be the array size. - v.
 Let i be 0. - vi.
 Repeat, while j < L - 1.
 Let jOctet be the value at position j within Octets. - 2.
 Let S be a String containing three characters "%XY" where XY are two uppercase hexadecimal digits encoding the value of jOctet. - 3.
-Let R be a new String value computed by concatenating the previous value of R and S - 4.
+Let R be a new String value computed by concatenating the previous value of R and S. - 4.
 Increase j by 1. - e.
 Increase k by 1.

-The unescaping and decoding process is described by the hidden function Decode taking two String arguments string and reservedSet.
-This function is defined for expository purpose only.
+The unescaping and decoding process is described by the abstract operation Decode taking two String arguments string and reservedSet.